5. Controllers

 This was a more focused chapter on Controllers (although we did spend some time on Git as well).
 I don't feel there's anything too challenging about this chapter, if you want to dive deeper into any of the concepts than I'd suggest the following theory:

 Technically we have a working API with some basic CRUD endpoints.
-However this is very basic and just the start, we have long way to go to upgrade it.
+However this is very basic and just the start, we have long way to go to bring it up to scratch.

 In the next part we enhance the data layer, starting with implementing Data Transfer Objects.